 With this in mind, you’ll likely want to have some kind of life insurance policy to help your loved ones stay afloat and cover necessary expenses like funeral arrangements, shared debts your partner is legally obligated to repay, and mortgage expenses, to name a few.
 You probably won’t need a costly life insurance policy compared to parents with children (especially if one spouse isn’t part of the workforce), but this is nevertheless an important thing to keep in mind when planning your financial strategy as a DINK couple.

 If you or your spouse are interested in checking out life insurance coverage, check out Ladder.
-Ladder has created a painless way to get the life insurance coverage you need for those you care about most.
+Ladder has created a painless way to apply for the term life insurance coverage you need for those you care about most.
 Ladder focuses on the speed, ease, and affordability of finding the right life insurance for you and your family’s needs.

 Ladder uses real-time underwriting that may lead to on-the-spot coverage.
-They provide between $100,000 to $8 million in coverage for people between ages 20 to 60.
+They offer between $100,000 to $8 million in coverage for people between ages 20 to 60.

 The entire application process is easy and 100% online.
-From start to finish, the process of applying and getting approval takes as little as five minutes.
+From start to finish, the process of applying and getting a decision takes as little as five minutes.

 And, it’s affordable with no hidden fees.
 Check out Ladder with term life insurance coverage that you can count on with premiums that can start at as low as $5 per month.*